 Submission is closed

-Special Sessions are symposia taking place within the Global Evidence Summit programme that do not fit the workshop or abstract criteria.
-These sessions should be of interest to participants at the Global Evidence Summit using stakeholder engagement methodology to share new concepts relevant to the summit themes or use that further the event goals, foster interaction, and the development of partnerships with external organizations.
+Special Sessions are symposia taking place within the Summit programme that do not fit the workshop or abstract criteria.
+These sessions should be of interest to participants at the Summit using stakeholder engagement methodology to share new concepts relevant to the summit themes or use that further the event goals, foster interaction, and the development of partnerships with external organisations.

 Each facilitator must have created an account on the Summit website.
 This will allow them to access information about the session such as the list of participants.
 If proposed facilitators do not have an account by the submission deadline, you can include them as 'other contributors', and edit your list of facilitators later if your proposal is accepted.